105-107 Forsyth Street

 - Bachelor in Computer Technology, Veermata Jijabai Technological Institute, University of Mumbai, India

-Professor Amit Shesh is an Associate Teaching Professor at Northeastern University’s College of Computer and Information Science.
+Professor Amit Shesh is an Associate Teaching Professor at Northeastern University’s Khoury College of Computer Sciences.
 He holds a PhD and Master of Computer Science from the University of Minnesota, as well as a Bachelor’s in Computer Technology from the University of Mumbai, India.
 Prof. Shesh’s research includes problems of visual computing and the use of graphics in computer science education.

 Field of research/teaching